rajpandya737/Anisync/README.md

 ![View Maps](Anisync/static/images/view-maps.png)
 ## How to run the program

-Currently, a website for this program is deployed with the latest version being avaliable at: https://anisync.live
+Currently, a website for this program is deployed with the latest version being available at: https://anisync.live

 The program can also be run locally by following these steps.
 Please ensure you have pip installed on your machine.
 If you do not, please follow the instructions [here](https://pip.pypa.io/en/stable/installing/).